Volkswagen Gol: Export

-It has also been sold in Egypt as the Volkswagen Pointer.
+The model was also sold in Egypt under the Volkswagen Pointer name.

-In Taiwan, the Saveiro was sold as Volkswagen Pointer - only with the pick-up bodywork.
+In Taiwan, the Saveiro was marketed as the Volkswagen Pointer and was available exclusively in pick-up form.

+In Europe, the Gol was officially exported to Albania and Bulgaria, where it was sold exclusively through two dealerships: Юнитрейд (Unitrade) in Sofia and Автотрейд (Autotrade) in Varna.

 Third generation (Typ 5U, 2008)

 The third generation of the Gol was released in Brazil, on 29 June 2008, as a 2009 model.
+The advertisements were filmed in Los Angeles, California, featuring Sylvester Stallone and Gisele Bündchen.

 Referred to before its launch as the Gol NF for Nachfolger or Neue Familie (German terms for "successor" and "new family" respectively), this model is marketed as the "Novo Gol".
 However, it is no longer based on the BX platform, but shares Volkswagen's PQ24 platform with the Fox and Polo, with some components from the PQ25 platform.

 In Brazil, it was released in three and five-door hatchback version with the options of 1.0-liter or 1.6-liter flex engines.
 Its dimensions are 3.90 m in length, 1.66 m in width, 1.45 m in height with a wheelbase of 2.47 m, and luggage capacity of 285 liters.
 It is the first Gol to be offered with an automated manual transmission.

-The advertisements were filmed in Los Angeles, California, featuring Sylvester Stallone and Gisele Bündchen.

 Volkswagen High Torque (VHT) technology was introduced on the third generation Gol family.
-This new technology allows the flex engine to get the high torques at lower revs, the engines produce higher torques and horsepower on Ethanol fuel.
+This new technology allows the flex engine to get the high torques at lower revs, the engines produce higher torques and horsepower on ethanol fuel.